edubart/nelua-lang/docs/pages/overview.md

 foo(nil) -- outputs: got nothing
 ```

-Use this when you want to specialize different argument typesat compile time
+Use this when you want to specialize different argument types at compile-time
-without any runtime costs.
+without runtime costs.

 ## Annotations